 What a visitor may expect to see on entering the Cotswold Motoring Museum & Toy Collection (CMM&TC) is fairly evident from the name.
 However, the purpose of any museum is more than to just conserve objects of rarity, beauty and historical significance.
 The purpose is also to understand the origins of those objects; the needs of the people who invented and built the objects, the social pressures that led to their development and the impact that those objects had on their lives and the lives of subsequent generations.
-If we can learn lessons from the objects exhibited and their history that affect our future actions, then so much the better.
+If our future actions can be influenced by the objects exhibited or the history of those objects, then one of the purposes of the museum has been fulfilled.

 There is clearly a practical constraint (and visitor boredom threshold) around the level of detail that any museum exhibition can explore.
-This, together with the rationale in the opening paragraph, is the main reason that the CMM&TC has built up the web-based background information to exhibitions that have run at the museum since 2009.
-The "Tell Me More" series on:
+This, together with the rationale in the opening paragraph, is the main reason that the CMM&TC has used web-based background information to exhibitions that have run at the museum since 2009.
+These have included:

-- The Impact of Motoring

-- A History of Motoring in 10 Objects

-- Motoring Milestones, and

-- Mud, Track and Tarmac

-supplements the associated exhibitions in much greater detail than is possible within the museum and survives after some of the exhibition hardware has been returned or replaced.
+- The Impact of Motoring on the World Today - A History of Motoring in 10 Objects - The Impact of the Internal Combustion Engine - The annual, changing display, such as "The 40-year Flashback" in 2018 and were all intended to supplement the associated exhibitions with much greater detail than is possible within the museum.
+Generally, they survive on the website even after some of the exhibition hardware has been returned or replaced.

-The purpose of this book is to focus on a few of the most significant objects in the museum and look at the role those objects have played, directly and indirectly, in the history and the social impact of motoring.
-Whilst there is an element of factual detail necessary to 'tell the tale' the book also steps back from the objects themselves to pose questions about our dependence on the car, the wider environmental impact of that dependence and where this might be leading us; as well as offering some answers to these questions.
+The purpose of this book is to focus on a few of the most significant objects in the museum and look at the role those objects have played, directly and indirectly, in both the history and the social impact of motoring.
+Whilst there is an element of factual detail necessary to 'tell the tale' the book also steps back from the objects themselves to pose questions about our dependence on the car, the wider environmental impact of that dependence and where this might be leading us; our "Direction of Travel", as well as offering some answers to these questions.

-This is not a book extolling the virtues of the car - great though these have been in social transformation over the last 125 years - to the exclusion of all else.
+This is not a book extolling the virtues of the car - great though these have been in social transformation over the last 130 years - to the exclusion of all else.
 This book attempts to take a balanced view on the benefits and threats associated with the 20th century rise of motoring and to anticipate how the historian of the 21st century may view the evolution of this most disruptive of technologies.
 In particular, the approach adopted is one that focuses on the vehicle owner, what are his or her responsibilities?
 What can we do to ensure that this convenient, ingrained method of transport can survive without threatening the future wellbeing of our children and grandchildren and, in the extreme, even the planet that we share with the rest of the natural world?

-Staff and Friends of the Cotswold Motoring Museum
+Staff and Volunteers of the Cotswold Motoring Museum